What's the difference between a veterinary technologist and a veterinary technician?

-Q. What is the salary for a Veterinary Technology role?
+What is the salary for a veterinary technology role?

-A. Veterinary technicians have a median salary of $35,320 per year,² and job growth is projected to increase much faster than average in the next several years.
+Veterinary technologists have a median salary of $35,320 per year, and job growth is projected to increase much faster than average in the next several years.*

-A. Licensed veterinary technicians can find positions in various environments such as biomedical research, military service, food safety inspection, zoo and wildlife care, veterinary supply stores and more!
+Licensed vet technologists can apply for positions in various environments such as small and large animal hospitals, biomedical research, military service, food safety inspection, zoo and wildlife care, veterinary supply stores, and more!

-A. Penn Foster College's Veterinary Technology Bachelor of Applied Science Degree program has full accreditation with the American Veterinary Medical Association (AVMA) through their Committee on Veterinary Technician Education and Activities (CVTEA).
-Additionally, Penn Foster College is nationally accredited by the Distance Education Accrediting Commission (DEAC).
+Penn Foster's Veterinary Technology Bachelor of Applied Science Degree program has full accreditation with the American Veterinary Medical Association (AVMA) through their Committee on Veterinary Technician Education and Activities (CVTEA).
+Additionally, Penn Foster is nationally accredited by the Distance Education Accrediting Commission (DEAC).

-Q. What Veterinary Technician skills will I learn in this degree program?
+What veterinary technology skills will I learn in this degree program?

 Skills covered in the Veterinary Technology Bachelor of Applied Science Degree Program include fundamentals of veterinary pharmacology, nursing of domestic animal species, animal anesthesia, surgical nursing, laboratory procedures, research in vet technology, preventative health care, veterinary emergency & critical care, and other veterinary basics.
 College-level courses also build a well-rounded skill set in areas such as computer and information literacy, written and interpersonal skills, humanities, liberal arts, math, and sciences.